 Jack Link's Protein Snacks is a global leader in snacking and the No. 1 meat snack manufacturer worldwide.
-Still family-owned and operated with headquarters in Minong, Wisconsin, Jack Link’s also has a large corporate hub in Downtown Minneapolis, Minnesota, and operates a total of 11 manufacturing and distribution facilities in four countries.
-Jack Link’s produces high-quality, great-tasting protein snacks that feed the wild sides of consumers around the world.
-Jack Link's Protein Snacks family of brands includes Jack Link's, Lorissa's Kitchen, World Kitchens Jerky, Bifi and Pepperami.
+Family-owned and operated with headquarters in Minong, Wisconsin, Jack Link’s Protein Snacks also has a large corporate hub in Downtown Minneapolis, Minnesota.
+The company is made up of over 4,000 passionate team members, across 11 countries, who share an uncompromising commitment to delivering awesome products and feeding the journey of those who move things forward.
+The Jack Link’s Protein Snacks portfolio of brands includes, Jack Link’s, Lorissa’s Kitchen, MATADOR Jerky, BiFi and Peperami.

 The role of the Production Worker is to perform necessary functions in order to efficiently, safely, and correctly prepare and process raw material to prepare it for cooking or cut & package finished product in preparation for shipment to customer.

 The duties and responsibilities of this position shall consist of, but not be limited to, the following:

 - Follow daily production schedule and achieve specified goals.

 - May require working on taping machines, shrink wrap machines, pallet jacks, trash and recycling compactors.

 - Perform standard operating procedures of production and inspection functions as directed.